Aaron Paul: Personal life

-Paul became engaged to actress and director Lauren Parsekian in Paris on January 1, 2012.
-The two met at the Coachella Festival.
-They were married on May 26, 2013, in a 1920s Parisian carnival-themed wedding in Malibu, California, at which Foster the People and John Mayer performed.
-Paul emailed the song "Beauty" by The Shivers to everyone on the guest list and asked them to learn the words so they could sing along during the ceremony.
-The couple's first child, a daughter named Story Annabelle, was born in February 2018.
-Their second child, a son named Ryden Caspian, was born in April 2022.
-On November 6, 2022, Paul legally changed his name to Aaron Paul.

-The family currently lives in the Los Feliz neighborhood of Los Angeles, having sold their previous home in West Hollywood, and maintains a second cabin-style home near McCall, "a small town two and a half hours away from Boise, Idaho".
+Paul met actress and director Lauren Parsekian at the Coachella Festival, and they became engaged in Paris on January 1, 2012.
+They were married in a 1920s Parisian carnival-themed wedding in Malibu on May 26, 2013, with musicians Foster the People and John Mayer performing.
+Paul emailed the song "Beauty" by The Shivers to everyone on the guest list and asked them to learn the lyrics so they could sing along during the ceremony.
+They live in the Los Feliz neighborhood of Los Angeles, having sold their previous home in West Hollywood, and own a second cabin-style home near McCall, Idaho.
+They have a daughter named Story Annabelle (born February 2018) and a son named Ryden Caspian (born April 2022).
+Paul's Breaking Bad co-star Bryan Cranston is Ryden's godfather.

-To commemorate the final episode of Breaking Bad, Paul and his co-star Bryan Cranston both got Breaking Bad tattoos on the last day of filming in April 2013; Paul had the phrase "no half measures" tattooed onto his biceps, while Cranston got the show's logo tattooed on one of his fingers.
-In 2019, Paul and Cranston released their own line of mezcal called Dos Hombres.
+In April 2013, to commemorate the final episode of Breaking Bad, Paul and Cranston got Breaking Bad tattoos on the last day of filming; Paul had the phrase "no half measures" tattooed onto his biceps, while Cranston had the show's logo tattooed onto one of his fingers.
+In October that year, during a ceremony at the Egyptian Theatre in Boise, Idaho, Governor Butch Otter declared October 1 "Aaron Paul Sturtevant Day".